Sara Sothern: Life and career

-Sothern was born Sara Viola Warmbrodt in Arkansas City, Kansas, the daughter of Elizabeth Ann (née Wilson; February 10, 1864 – February 7, 1932) and Samuel Sylvester Warmbrodt (October 8, 1861 – January 6, 1948), son of Samuel Warmbrodt, from Switzerland.
+Sothern was born Sara Viola Warmbrodt in Arkansas City, Kansas, as the third child and only daughter of the seven children of Elizabeth Ann (née Wilson) and Samuel Sylvester Warmbrodt, son of Samuel Warmbrodt, from Switzerland.
+She had five brothers; Elmer S., Harold, Wilson Mantor, Harry Vincent, and Calvin S. Warmbrodt, four of whom died in infancy.

-Her film debut was on One of the Flames (1914) which was filmed at the Miller Brothers 101 Ranch.
+Her film debut was on One of the Flames (1914) which was filmed at the Miller Brothers 101 Ranch in northern Oklahoma.
 Sothern was a seasoned actress by the time she made her Broadway debut in The Dagger (1925), followed by Arabesque and Fool's Bells that same year.
 She next appeared in Mama Loves Papa (1926).
 During this time, she acted in plays across the U.S., including the theatre venues of downtown Los Angeles.

 She married art dealer Francis Lenn Taylor in 1926 in New York City.
 They were the parents of Howard Taylor (27 June 1929 – 31 August 2020), and the movie star Elizabeth Taylor (1932–2011).
 After marrying, Sothern retired from the stage and never acted again.
 After living in England several years, where her children were born, they returned to the United States.
 Living in Los Angeles, California, she devoted herself to her family and the movie career of her daughter.

 Sothern died on September 11, 1994, less than a month after her 99th birthday in Palm Springs, California.
 She is interred in Westwood Village Memorial Park, Los Angeles.